Robust short-term memory without synaptic learning: Results

 where

-Therefore, at low temperatures, $P(\tau)$ will behave approximately like a power-law.
+Therefore, at low temperatures, $P(\tau)$ will behave approximately like a power law.
+Note also that the size of the network, $N$, does not appear in Eqs. (\ref{eq_Pt}) and (\ref{eq_beta}).
+Rather, $T$ scales with $n$, which could be small even in the thermodynamic limit ($N\rightarrow\infty$).

 The left panel of Fig. \ref{fig_aval_r} shows the distribution of time intervals between events in which the overlap $m_{\mu}$ of at least one module $\mu$ changes sign.
 The power-law-like behaviour is apparent, and justifies talking about \textit{forgetting avalanches} -- since there are cascades of many forgetting events interspersed with long periods of metastability.
-This is very similar to the behaviour observed in other nonequilibrium settings in which power-law statistics arise from the convolution of exponentials \cite{Hurtado, Munoz}.
+This is very similar to the behaviour observed in other nonequilibrium settings in which power-law statistics arise from the convolution of exponentials, such as demagnetization processes \cite{Hurtado} or Griffiths phases on networks \cite{Munoz}.

-It is known from experimental psychology that forgetting in humans is indeed well described by power-laws \cite{Wixted_1, Wixted_2, Sikstrom}.
+It is known from experimental psychology that forgetting in humans is indeed quite well described by power laws \cite{Wixted_1,Wixted_2,Sikstrom} -- although most experiments to date seem to refer to slightly longer timescales than we are interested in here.
 The right panel of Fig. \ref{fig_aval_r} shows the value of the exponent $\beta(\tau)$ as a function of $\tau$.
-Although for low temperatures it is almost constant over many decades of $\tau$ -- approximating a pure power-law -- for any finite $T$ there will always be a $\tau$ such that the denominator in the logarithm of Eq. (\ref{eq_beta}) approaches zero and $\beta$ diverges, signifying a truncation of the distribution.
+Although for low temperatures it is almost constant over many decades of $\tau$ -- approximating a pure power law -- for any finite $T$ there will always be a $\tau$ such that the denominator in the logarithm of Eq. (\ref{eq_beta}) approaches zero and $\beta$ diverges, signifying a truncation of the distribution.

+Note that we have considered the information stored in a pattern to be lost once the system evolves to any other energy minimum.
+However, this new pattern will be highly correlated with the original one, and it might be reasonable to assume that the system has to escape from a large number of energy minima, $L$, before the information can be considered to have been entirely forgotten.
+The time for this is $\tau^{sum}=\sum_{i=0}^L \tau_i$, where $\tau_i$ are independently drawn from Eq (\ref{eq_Pt}).
+If $L$ is sufficiently large, the distribution of times $\tau^{sum}$ will tend to a L\'evy distribution \cite{Levy_distrib}.
+In practice, these different broad-tailed distributions [power-law, L\'evy, or as given by Eq. (\ref{eq_Pt})] are likely to be indistinguishable experimentally unless it is possible to observe over many orders of magnitude.

-\section{Clustered networks}
+\subsection{Clustered networks}

 Although we have illustrated how the mechanism of Cluster Reverberation works on a modular network, it is not actually necessary for the topology to have this characteristic -- only for the patterns to be in some way ``coarse-grained,'' as described, and that each region of the network encoding one bit have a small enough parameter $\lambda$, defined as the proportion of synapses to other regions.
 For instance, for the famous Watts-Strogatz \textit{small-world} model \cite{Watts} -- a ring of $N$ nodes, each initially connected to its $k$ nearest neighbours before a proportion $p$ of the edges are randomly rewired -- we have $\lambda\simeq p$ (which is not surprising considering the resemblance between this model and the modular network used above).
 More precisely, the expected modularity of a randomly imposed box of $n$ neurons is